bontiv/iot-upnp/docs/quickstart/index.rst

 IoT-UPnP require python 3.x.
 It use the following modules:

   * asyncio: for the main event loop
   * ssdp: base library for SSDP (a component of UPnP)
   * netifaces: Network interfaces discovery (to retrieve IPs)

 They are tree important objects:

 .. autoclass:: upnp.Announcer

+    See :class:`upnp.UPnP.Announcer`

 .. autoclass:: upnp.Device

+    See :class:`upnp.Objects.Device`

 .. autoclass:: upnp.Service

+    See :class:`upnp.Objects.Service`

 All objects can be set with theirs attributes or by passing a dict on the contructor.